ajhenley/gitbook/special_characters_assignment.md

 }
 ```
-This is more difficult than you think.
-Work through it little by little.
+This is more difficult than you think unless you work through it methodically.
 Fix the program so it prints the following:
 ```
 He said: "1/2 of 1/3 is 1/6th"